ontio/documentation/dev-website-docs/docs-en/API/00-overview.md

 Often, it is extremely inconvenient for developers to run their own nodes.
 Therefore, the ontology provides the `polaris` test network node and the main network node for developers to use, all supporting RPC, Restful, and WebSockek calls, and using the default port number.

+> 10334 port of the first node of the polaris test network and the first node of the miannet network support HTTPS.

 - `polaris` test network node
   - http://polaris1.ont.io
   - http://polaris2.ont.io